This Code applies to all undergraduate students, full-time, and part-time, in Tulane University.

 b.
 No member who heard the original case may serve on the appellate

 panel.
 If this panel of three decides that an appeal should be granted, this

 panel will conduct the appeal hearing immediately.

 c.
-The appellate panel may uphold the original decision, alter the sanction, or
+The appellate panel may uphold the original decision or

 set the decision aside and refer the case back to the Honor Board for a

 3. Appellate Board Hearing Procedures

 a.
 An appellate hearing is not a retrial but rather a careful examination of